-Alex Szarenski is a Manager at Katz, Sapper & Miller and began his involvement with ICAN by serving on the budget and finance committee.
-Passionate about ICAN’s mission he believes that ICAN’s exceptional reputation over the past 15 year is reflective of its success in providing disabled indivdiuals an increased ability to live an enriched lifestyle while simultaneously providing incarcerated individuals with the opportunity to develop life skills that will be invaluable to their reintegration into socieity.
+Alex Szarenski is a Manager at Katz, Sapper & Miller, and began his involvement with ICAN by serving on the budget and finance committee.
+Passionate about ICAN’s mission he believes that ICAN’s exceptional reputation over the past 15 years is reflective of its success in providing disabled individuals an increased ability to live an enriched lifestyle while simultaneously providing incarcerated individuals with the opportunity to develop life skills that will be invaluable to their reintegration into society.
 He is extremely humbled and honored to be given the opportunity to serve as an ICAN board member.

 Debbie Johnson is a Corporate Real Estate Executive.
-As an experienced Senior Director with a demonstrated history of working in the commercial real estate industry, she is skilled in Sellers, Negotiation, Working with Landlords, Shopping Centers and Real Estate Developemtn.
-She has a BA focused in Mass Communication/Media Studies from Purdue University.
-Debbie has a love for Golden Retrievers and during her spare time, she and her husband, Bruce, spend time with their beautiful golden, Hannah.
+As an experienced Senior Director with a demonstrated history of working in the commercial real estate industry, she is skilled in Sellers, Negotiation, Working with Landlords, Shopping Centers, and Real Estate Development.
+She has a BA focused on Mass Communication/Media Studies from Purdue University.
+Debbie has a love for Golden Retrievers and during her spare time, she and her husband, Bruce, spend time with their beautiful Golden Retrievers, Hannah and Emma.

-Bev is CEO of Bright Ideas in Broad Ripple; she started the business at home with a $2000 savings account….33 years ago and her experience as a successful business owner has taught her about motivating and managing people, building consensus among different cultures, ages, sexes, interests, and abilities.
+Bev is the Founder and President of Bright Ideas in Broad Ripple where she started the business at home with a $2000 savings account….38 years ago and her experience as a successful business owner has taught her about motivating and managing people, building consensus among different cultures, ages, sexes, interests, and abilities.
 She believes that with ICAN, there are only winners: the handlers, the volunteers, the clients, and the dogs…..plus the families and friends of all these groups!
 She envisions a bright future for ICAN and understands the importance of each individual feeling VALUABLE.
-When she is not at work, she enjoys traveling, spending time with her family and her grand dog Brody!
+When she is not at work, she enjoys traveling, spending time with her family, and her granddog Brody!